 The watchdog timeout is programmable from 0.001s to 32.256s.
 See the UCD90xxx Sequencer and System Health Controller PMBus Command Reference for details on configuring the watchdog timeout.
-If the WDT times out, the UCD90120A can assert a GPIO pin configured as WDO that is separate from a GPIO defined as system-reset pin, or it can generate a system-reset pulse.
+If the WDT times out, the UCD90160A can assert a GPIO pin configured as WDO that is separate from a GPIO defined as system-reset pin, or it can generate a system-reset pulse.
 After a timeout, the WDT is restarted by toggling the WDI pin or by writing to SYSTEM_WATCHDOG_RESET over I2C.

-图 27.
+Figure 27.
 Timing of GPIOs Configured for Watchdog Timer Operation

-7.4.19 Run Time Clock
+7.4.17 Run Time Clock

-The Run-Time clock is given in milliseconds and days.
-Both are 32-bit numbers.
-This value is saved in nonvolatile memory whenever a STORE_DEFAULT_ALL command is issued.
-It can also be saved when a power-down condition is detected (see Brownout Function).
+The Run-Time clock output reports in milliseconds and days.
+Both values are 32-bit numbers.
+The value is saved in nonvolatile memory whenever a STORE_DEFAULT_ALL command is issued.
+It can also be saved when a power-down condition is detected (See Brownout Function).